Topic of the Week: Off-grid PV (Part 4): Powering festivals or e-mobility anywhere and sustainably

 For instance, the SolarHub is fully self-contained and can be set up in remote areas for festivals or other events to allow guests to charge their phones and mobile devices where there is no grid access.
 Another use case for the SolarHub is as a charging station for micro-e-mobility vehicles in urban settings.
 Being off-grid capable means that the units can be set up anywhere, independent of a mains power supply.
 And because it runs on only 12 volts and is sturdy and waterproof, handling and setting up a SolarHub is safe and requires no special training.

-SunCrafter were also recently nominated for a Green Product Award in the Sustainable Design category. (mfo)
+SunCrafter have also recently been awarded the Green Product Award in the Sustainable Design category. (mfo)